hdsu-bioquant/onto-vae/README.md

                      epochs=300,                                     # over how many epochs to train log=False)                                      # if the run should be logged to Neptune
 ```

-After training, we can load the best model to retrieve pathway activities.
+## 3. Analysis with OntoVAE model (pathway activities + perturbations)

+Now that our model is trained, we can do some analysis with it, such as retrieval of pathway activities.

 ```
 checkpoint = torch.load('/path/to/models/best_model.py')
 hpo_model.load_state_dict(checkpoint['model_state_dict'])